Keeping the Vow: The Untold Story of Married Catholic Priests by D. Paul Sullins

 A History of the World in the Twentieth Century by J.A.S.
 Grenville

-The Century by Peter Jennings, by Todd Brewster
+The Century by Peter Jennings and Todd Brewster

-The American Century by Harold Evans, with Gail Buckland, by Kevin Baker
+The American Century by Harold Evans, with Gail Buckland and Kevin Baker

-The Oxford History of the Twentieth Century edited by Michael Howard, by William Roger Louis
+The Oxford History of the Twentieth Century edited by Michael Howard and William Roger Louis

 The Columbia History of the Twentieth Century edited by Richard W. Bulliet